colinhacks/devii/README.md

 A dev blog starter for 2020.

-- Works as a Markdown static-site generator out of the box
+- Works as a Markdown-based static-site generator out of the box: just add new blog posts to `/md/blog`
-- Supports static exporting and hot reload (powered by Next.js)
+- Supports exporting to fully static assets (powered by Next.js)
+- Hot reload (powered by Next.js)
 - Makes it easy to write custom pages/code in React + TypeScript
-- Support for code blocks with syntax highlighting
+- Provides a `Markdown.tsx` component with support for GitHub-style syntax highlighting
+- Automatic RSS feed generation
+- SEO best practices (title tag, meta tags, canonical URLs)

 Read more about the motivation + design behind Devii at [https://vriad.com/blog/devii](https://vriad.com/blog/devii).